MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 The extended queue prioritization is a machine / machine group setting, which optimizes the machine-assignment logic of a run queue.

 Enabling this feature means that extended queue prioritization is applied on machines with multi-session support, such as Windows Server operating systems with RDS enabled.
 This optimizes the default run queue prioritization by extending the current first-in-first-out (FIFO) logic with user prioritization.
-This feature is enabled automatically when multi-session support is detected, but you can opt-out at any time by disabling it.
+This feature is enabled automatically when multi-session support is detected, but you can opt out at any time by disabling it.

 ### With disabled 'Extended queue prioritization'